silvermonkey2/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 ## Resolving concurrency conflicts

-Resolving a concurrency conflict involves using an algorithm to merge the pending changes from the current user with the changes made in the database.
+Resolving a concurrency conflict involves using an algorithm to merge the pending changes from the current user with the values in the database.
 The merging approach will vary based on your application.
 A common approach is to display the values to the user and have them decide the correct values to be stored in the database.

 **There are three sets of values available to help resolve a concurrency conflict.**